-The present day wanna-be-Vivekanandas live in an isolated well, who most likely grew up fifty years ago in an under-developed (than what it’s today) chauvinist ambience, going through an extended mid-life crisis and cannot help but stain others’ mind with their wisdom which has been rotting for decades now.
-Don’t judge them for they find it hard to acknowledge the modern Indian society given the dramatic changes our nation witnessed in last few years.
+The present day wanna-be-Vivekanandas live in an isolated well, who most likely grew up fifty years ago in an under-developed (than what it’s today) chauvinist ambiance, going through an extended mid-life crisis and cannot help but stain others’ mind with their (folly) wisdom which has been rotting for decades now.
+Don’t judge them for they find it hard to acknowledge the modern Indian society given the dramatic changes our nation witnessed over the years.
 Our society progressed while their minds never did.
 Pity their poor children who regrettably acquired their parents’ prejudiced virtues.

 Our culture has been constantly influenced by foreign elements and vice-versa for centuries now.
 The Greco-Roman toga and traditional Indian sari share the same roots.
 Salwar suits can be dated back to the Islamic invasions.
 Terms like blouse and petticoat are no longer a western concept as they have penetrated even into the remotest of Indian households.
 The theory doesn’t just end with costumes but the very fact that we are offered a paneer-tikka burger in McDonalds illustrates how much we have progressed culturally.